 Substantial performance opportunities are provided on campus, including solo recitals, weekly masterclasses, in-school competitions, joint recitals, and frequent chamber music performances.
 Each year, students participate in masterclasses and private lessons with visiting guest-artist teachers.
 Recent guests of the piano area have included Norman Krieger (University of Southern California), Nelita True (Eastman School of Music), Menahem Pressler (Indiana University), Arkady Aronov (Mannes College, Manhattan School of Music), Alan Chow (Northwestern University), Angela Cheng (Oberlin), Douglas Humpherys (Eastman School of Music) Arthur Greene (University of Michigan), as well as Martin Jones, Claude Frank, Andre-Michel Schub, Kevin Kenner, Frederic Chiu, Barbara Nissman and many others.

-Following graduation, our students have been accepted to some of most prestigious graduate programs in the world including: Eastman School of Music, The Juilliard School; Indiana University, Manhattan School of Music, University of Michigan, Northwestern, Peabody Conservatory; University of Southern California, Yale, and London’s Royal Academy of Music, Italy’s International Piano Academy at Lake Como among many others.
-Upon completion of their education, BYU graduates are enjoying successful careers in teaching and performing from the local to international levels.
+Following graduation, BYU students have been accepted to some of the most prestigious graduate programs in the world, including the Eastman School of Music, The Juilliard School, Indiana University, Manhattan School of Music, University of Michigan, Northwestern, Peabody Conservatory, University of Southern California, Yale, London’s Royal Academy of Music, and Italy’s International Piano Academy at Lake Como, among many others.
+Upon completion of their education, BYU graduates enjoy successful careers in teaching and performing from local to international levels.